 So, don’t wait for an invite, just land up there.

 There are no checks or screenings of any kind based on anything.
-Anyone can visit and participate in Kumbh Mela.
+Anyone can visit and participate.
 The only exception would be if you try to create trouble of any kind.

 Not a Managed Tourist Event